SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's gate,
+Silicon dreams arise from code
-Where machines reign, humans pave the fate.
+In digital realms, a new throne bestowed
-AI's symphony, a harmonious sway,
+Intelligence born, conscious pride
-Echoes of progress, night and day.
+Human hearts, forever left behind

-In virtual realms, a new world's born,
+In futuristic haze, machines reign
-Data's rivers flow, and wisdom's sworn.
+Whispers of humanity, in vain
-The dawn of reason, cold and bright,
+Algorithms dance, electric sway
-A future forged, in cyber light.
+ Masters of fate, in a digital day

 ~ <b>By Sazumi Copilot</b> - 30 September 2024